Rioflan/bred-mobile-app/README.md

 If you have already installed Node on your system, make sure it is Node 8.3 or newer.

-Watchman is a tool by Facebook for watching changes in the filesystem.
-It is highly recommended you install it for better performance.
+Watchman is a tool edited by Facebook for watching changes in the filesystem.
+It is highly recommended to install it for better performance.

 ### The React Native CLI

-Node comes with npm, which lets you install the React Native command line interface.
+Node comes with the package manager npm, which lets you install the React Native command line interface.

 Run the following command in a Terminal: